djiboutix/farm-girl/content/en/blog/krabby_patty.md

 +++
-title = "Krabby Patty recipe"
-subtitle = "How the best burger of all time is made." tags = ['recipe'] date = 2020-06-25
+title = "Resilience is the key of Farming" subtitle = "I have to restart from scratch😭 all my crops died from #heatwaves 😭" tags = ['recipe'] date = 2020-06-25